Cleaning your toilet is just plain gross.

-Each trick did help to clean the toilet ring and eventually we were able to remove.
+Each trick did help to clean the toilet ring and eventually we were able to remove the stains.

-Looking back, if we would have tried one solution a couple of times and scrubbed a bit, I am certain any of these would have worked wonders.
+Looking back, if we would have tried one solution a couple of times and scrubbed a bit, I am certain any of these would have done the trick.

 Now we simply add in some vinegar and baking soda once a week and let it sit for 30 minutes and the toilet bowl rings have not returned.